 Facilities and Resources

 The School of Psychology has a wide range of specialised facilities and resources available for research projects.
-Our laboratories are equipped with first-rate technology ideal for research at the University.
-Equipment available includes:

 Dr Richard Allen

 Dr Muhammad Awais

 Professor Mark Mon-Williams